KScaesar/art/README.md

 In Go, these foundational open-source packages typically don't offer a built-in method to achieve HandleFunc design patterns.

-Therefore, I developed a message mux (multiplexer) based on generics, aiming to establish a message handling pattern similar to gin's HandleFunc.
+Therefore, I create the message mux (multiplexer) based on generics, aiming to establish a message handling pattern similar to gin's HandleFunc.

 ## Usage example